psreyas09/Trinity/README.md

 Getting Started
 Prerequisites

     Python 3.6 or higher

-A Google API key for Gemini (from Google AI Studio)
+    A Google API key for Gemini (get one from Google AI Studio)

 Installation